storybookjs/react-inspector/README.md

 Demo

 Tree state is saved at root.
-For example, if you click to expand some elements in the hierarchy, the state will be preserved after the element is unmounted.
+If you click to expand some elements in the hierarchy, the state will be preserved after the element is unmounted.

 ### Install